sunshowers-code/rust-cli-recommendations/README.md

 In this document, I cover some tips and best practices for writing Rust applications, informed [by my experience](https://sunshowers.io/work/#open-source-projects) writing real-world Rust tools.
 I've focused on command-line tools here, but many of the suggestions can be generalized to graphical and server applications as well.
 I hope you find them useful for your own applications.

 If you haven't gone through the [Rust CLI Book](https://rust-cli.github.io/book/index.html) yet, I'd recommend reading it first.
-That book provides a lot of useful information about how command-line apps should be written in Rust.
+That book provides a lot of useful information about how to write command-line apps in Rust.
 This document covers some more advanced material and is more opinionated overall.

 ## Locations